driskull/2022-ds-building-geospatial-web-components/index.md

 # Map viewer Architecture

+---

-- Host application
+# Host application

-  - It provides the application shell which is built using the calcite components based on the ArcGIS for JavaScript Widget framework
+It provides the application shell which is built using the calcite components based on the ArcGIS for JavaScript Widget framework

+---

+# Micro frontend

-- Map Viewer is built as a micro frontend based application as a composition of features developed as web components by different teams.
+Map Viewer is built as a micro frontend based application as a composition of features developed as web components by different teams.

+---

+# Example Geospatial Components

-- Some of the Geospatial web components/Micro-Frontends used in Map Viewer
+Some of the Geospatial web components/Micro-Frontends used in Map Viewer

   - Popup configurator
   - Effects
   - Sketch